IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/SETUP_lite.md

   * An instance of [IBM Streaming Analytics](https://console.bluemix.net/docs/services/StreamingAnalytics/index.html#gettingstarted)
   * An instance of [IBM SQL Query](https://console.bluemix.net/docs/services/sql-query/getting-started.html#getting-started-tutorial)

-**Service plans for performance use case**:
+**"Lite" service plans for the demo use case**:
-To achieve with large data volumes high throughput (Streaming Analytics) and guaranteed performance (Event Streams) it is required to select the following service plans:
-* Enterprise plan for Event Streams\*
+* Standard plan for Event Streams
-* Premium Container for Streaming Analytics\*
+* Lite Container for Streaming Analytics
-* Standard plan for IBM Cloud Object Storage\*
+* Lite plan for IBM Cloud Object Storage
 * Select the **same region** for the services, for example, `us-south`

-\* Not free of charge, see pricing for the service plan

 For IBM SQL Query service the lite plan is sufficient.